jacobpclouse/526-Final-Project/README.md

 > This is the backend, the frontend is stored at: https://github.com/dolnuea/frontend-alt-n-bit

+This project was shown at UAlbany's first ever Showcase Day on April 27th, 2023!

 ## Paper: Alternative N-bit Key Data Encryption for Block Ciphers
 - Download link: https://sol.sbc.org.br/index.php/sbseg/article/download/13990/13839/